Assistive Technology FAQ

 - Conducting a full-assessment/SETT meeting because a student's needs are complex.

-What is an AT trial?
+What is the AT assessment process?

 Does every student considered for AT require an assistive technology assessment?